xizhonghua/GreenDC-Summary/papers/Hermenegildo-paper-publish.md

 - People outside CS may misunderstand.
   - e.g., a CS guy with even no journal papers but many conference papers could be in professor position.
 - Unable for bibliometry evaluation
-  - bibliometry is use to evaluate researchers.
+  - bibliometry is used to evaluate researchers. e.g., when evaluating the departments, schools, universities
   - bibliometry is done using the standard journal database, thus cs conference paper are invisible.

 ### Solution